What Is Extended Term Insurance?

 Parents with Dependent Children

-If protecting your children financially until they can support themselves is a priority, extended term life insurance can bridge the gap during critical years without the stress of rising premiums.
+If protecting your children financially until they become self-sufficient is your priority, extended term insurance bridges the gap during critical years.
+You avoid the stress of rising premiums while maintaining full death benefit protection.

 homeowner icon